delta-rho/install-vagrant/README.md

 * To work from command line: SSH into the machine with `vagrant ssh`
 * To work from RStudio IDE: navigate to `localhost:9787` in your web browser with credentials vagrant:vagrant
+* To work with cdh5mr2-Rhipe0.75 or AWS use `ssh -i key ubuntu@hostname` or (if username is different than ubuntu) `ssh -i key user@hostname`.
+* While using cdh5-mr2-Rhipe0.75, to access all HTTP pages on your AWS machine tunnel your traffic the following way `ssh -D 10009 -i key ubuntu@hostname` or `ssh -D 10009 -i key username@hostname`
+* To work with cdh5mr2-Rhipe.075 on a local machine use `ssh -p 2202 ubuntu@localhost` or `ssh -p 2202 username@localhost`

 Unless otherwise noted in the README file for a specific installation, the following Hadoop services are available at the following locations: